CELEBRATE OUR AMAZING NURSES

 Judi Iannuzzi, RN

 "I try to make every patient interaction very personal and make a lasting impression.
-Making their day, making them smile, and helping them feel comforted fulfills my goals as a nurse."
+Making their day, making them smile and making them comforted fulfills my goals as a nurse.”

 SAFE STAFFING